FBI Offers $30,000 Reward for Information Leading to Suspects in Murder of Bank Teller 24 Years Ago

 But still they handcuffed and shot her in the back of the head.

 The smallest traces of DNA from handcuffs and other evidence could help close the enormous loss.
-The FBI is offering a $30,000 reward for information on the arrests of the two suspects.
+The FBI is offering a $30,000 reward for information on the arrests of the two killers.

 "I am hopeful," Leech said.
 "I am encouraged."